DataShades/ckanext-files/docs/migration/group.md

-# Migration for group/organization images
+# Group/organization images

+!!! note

-Note: internally, groups and organizations are the same entity, so this workflow describes both of them.
+    internally, groups and organizations are the same entity, so this workflow describes both of them.

 First of all, you need a configured storage that supports public links.
 As all group/organization images are stored inside local filesystem, you can use `files:public_fs` storage adapter.

+??? info "Storage name"

     This extension expects that the name of group images storage will be `group_images`.
 This name will be used in all other commands of this migration workflow.
 If you want to use different name for group images storage, override `ckanext.files.group_images_storage` config option which has default value `group_images` and don't forget to adapt commands if you use a different name for the storage.

+??? info "Size restriction"

     This configuration example sets 10MiB restriction on upload size via `ckanext.files.storage.group_images.max_size` option.
 Feel free to change it or remove completely to allow any upload size.
 This restriction is applied to future uploads only.
 Any existing file that exceeds limit is kept.

+??? info "Type restriction"

-Uploads restricted to `image/*` MIMEtype via `ckanext.files.storage.group_images.supported_types` option.
-You can make this option more or less restrictive.
+    Uploads restricted to `image/*` MIMEtype via
+    `ckanext.files.storage.group_images.supported_types` option.
+You can make this
+    option more or less restrictive.
 This restriction is applied to future uploads only.
 Any existing file with wrong MIMEtype is kept.

+??? info "Location"

-`ckanext.files.storage.group_images.path` controls location of the upload folder in filesystem.
+    `ckanext.files.storage.group_images.path` controls location of the upload
+    folder in filesystem.
 It should match value of `ckan.storage_path` option plus `storage/uploads/group`.
 In example below we assume that value of `ckan.storage_path` is `/var/storage/ckan`.

+??? info "Public URL"

-`ckanext.files.storage.group_images.public_root` option specifies base URL from which every group image can be accessed.
+    `ckanext.files.storage.group_images.public_root` option specifies base URL from
+    which every group image can be accessed.
 In most cases it's CKAN URL plus `uploads/group`.
 If you are serving CKAN application from the `ckan.site_url`, leave this option unchanged.
 If you are using `ckan.root_path`, like `/data/`, insert this root path into the value of the option.
 Example below uses `%(ckan.site_url)s` wildcard, which will be automatically replaced with the value of `ckan.site_url` config option.
 You can specify site URL explicitely if you don't like this wildcard syntax.

 ```ini
 ckanext.files.storage.group_images.type = files:public_fs